irskep/irskep.github.com/content/pages/resume.md

 Wrote an iPad app to browse the US Patent Office and view/manage individual documents.
 Began working on a new version from scratch in 2015.
 (Freelance both times.)

-## Obj-C Runtime Intern, Apple — 2010
+## Obj-C Runtime intern, Apple — 2010
 Implemented a new runtime analysis tool for Xcode Instruments and used it to uncover bugs in software under development.
 The visual object graph in the Leaks instrument resembles a simplified version of the project, though I doubt it’s the same code.

-## Hobby game development — 2003-Present
+## Hobbist game developer — 2003-Present

 Wrote about a dozen games of varying size in BASIC, Python, and JavaScript.
 See [Games](/games.html) for details.